 A full copy of the Safe Place policy can be found here.

-1st grade children participate in Wonders of Worship Education (WOW) with Susan Tompkins during the Winter/Spring semester of Wonderful Wednesday.
+1st grade children participate in Wonders of Worship Education (WOW) during the Winter/Spring semester of Wonderful Wednesday.
 This a time for children to learn what, how and why we do what we do in a Presbyterian worship service.
 Children write a Call for Worship, Prayer of Confession, Assurance of Pardon, Prayer of Dedication, Prayer of the People, and Charge and Benediction.
 For the service we use their liturgy, they are the the worship leaders.

 3rd graders meet with Mary Ludlow for Sacraments Class for six sessions prior to World Communion Sunday, which is the first Sunday in October.
 Their parents meet along with the children for three of the six classes.
 During this time, the children learn about their baptism, Jesus’ baptism, and the Lord’s Supper.